-Also, keep your “Call To Action” button should be in different color and a little bigger than other buttons.
+Also, keep your “Call To Action” button should be in a different color and a little bigger than other buttons.
 This helps the user to identify which button to click to make the purchase.

 Offer Coupon Code or Discount

 Everybody loves a discount.
 Coupon codes are one of the easy ways to attract customers.
 You can use coupon codes strategically to increase your website conversion rate.
-Below are the some of the best ways to start using coupon codes:
+Below are some of the best ways to start using coupon codes:

 - Re-targeting and Abandoned Cart Recovery: In your cart abandonment or re-targeting campaign, offer coupon codes to the user.
-Also, make the coupon code time bound so the user can complete his purchase early.
+Also, make the coupon code time-bound so the user can complete his purchase early.
 Coupon code gives them a reason to come back to your website to complete the purchase.

 - New user coupon: When someone registers on your website, send a welcome coupon.
-Users are little hesitant on making transactions on any new site.
+Users are a little hesitant about making transactions on any new site.
 You can offer the discount coupon code for 1st-time purchase.
 This will lessen the anxiety user may have about your website and may make their 1st

 - Referral programs: You can also create coupon codes for your referral programs.
 If the user shares their purchase with their friends or refers someone to your website, you can offer referral coupon codes to offer the discount.
 This will encourage the user to share their shopping experience with their friends and in turn, will increase your subscription rate as well as conversion rate.